x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members.md

 >[!Important]
->If your tenant resides in a government cloud, including GCC, GCC High, or DoD, the Dynamic Distribution Groups, DDGs function differently -- including how to view members.
+>If your tenant resides in a government cloud, including GCC, GCC High, or DoD, Dynamic Distribution groups function differently.
 >
 > See [Using Dynamic Distribution groups in a government cloud](manage-dynamic-distribution-groups.md#using-ddgs-in-a-government-cloud) for steps on how to view members.